 There are many different grips, so you have a lot of choices and might find a pair that relieves or supports your hands in the right places.

-⇨ Grips that have a pattern of ribs or knobs can give way at particularly stressed points and thus relieve the hands, reducing pressure and vibrations.
+⇨ Grips that have a pattern of lamellae or knobs can give way at particularly stressed points and thus relieve the hands, reducing pressure and vibrations.

-⇨ Modern bicycle grips are not just made of rubber, they consist of synthetic high-tech blends that provide good cushioning, and they are of course skin-friendly and non-slip.
+⇨ Modern bicycle grips are not just made of rubber, they are made of synthetic high-tech mixtures that cushion well, and they are of course skin-friendly and non-slip.

-⇨ There are bicycle grips with different material thickness.
-This way they fit better in smaller or larger hands.
+⇨ There are bicycle grips with different material thicknesses.
+So they fit better in smaller or larger hands.

 By the way, there are always reports of cyclists who are allergic to the material of the grips!
 This manifests as itchy palms, rashes, or numb spots.
 The symptoms can occur with allergies to latex or other components of the grips.
 Gloves or new grips can help here.